 Zion's mission

 Team Zion has been hard at work providing spiritual care and Biblical materials to the people of Nicaragua since 2009.
-What started as a group of 10 faithful people, helping two local congregations and a mission station serve about 500 children, has grown to a team of up to 30 serving seven separate locations and around 1200 children. plus adults.
+What started as a group of 10 faithful people, helping two local congregations and a mission station serve about 500 children, has grown to a team of up to 30 serving eight separate locations and around 1200 children. and adults.

 Every year team Zion divides into two groups for their visit.
 One group completes a construction project for a local church community, either working on a new building or on the improvement of an existing structure.
 The remaining team members organize the week-long Vacation Bible Schools (VBS) for the children to be led by the Pastors and Deaconesses of Nicaragua.